 - Content.
 Trust and authenticity are often established by showing and not telling.
 Social media platforms with services like live video streaming give KOLs the unique opportunity to demonstrate in real-time how a product works, show off results of a product, or take viewers along on experience so that followers can judge with their own eyes whether or not a brand’s offering is a good fit for them.

 - Guanxi.
 We saved the best for last.
 Guanxi is the Chinese concept of relationship building founded on the principle of reciprocity.
 It may not be immediately obvious how this translates to a KOL and his or her followers, but it comes down to this: the KOL delivers something valuable to their followers in the form of content highly tailored to their needs, interests, and aesthetic preferences.
-Although this content can be consumed for free, many Chinese consumers feel inspired to return the favor by supporting the KOLs via making purchases.
+Although this content can be consumed for free, many Chinese consumers feel inspired to return the favour by supporting the KOLs via making purchases.

 Influencers get some of the best deals

 While trust has a major amount of weight in a KOL’s relationship with its fans, it’s also important for brands to consider just how much discounts are a factor for both the influencer and the consumer.
-According to a 2018 report from digital marketing and consulting firm Westwin on the behavior of Chinese outbound travelers, product discounts were the second most important driver to purchase after influencers themselves, underlining just how useful discounts are as a sales tactic in the influencer marketing playbook.
+According to a 2018 report from digital marketing and consulting firm Westwin on the behaviour of Chinese outbound travellers, product discounts were the second most important driver to purchase after influencers themselves, underlining just how useful discounts are as a sales tactic in the influencer marketing playbook.

 KOLs often have the leverage to negotiate competitively low prices with the brands in order to ensure they’ll sell more products—this is especially the case with e-commerce Livestream sales.
 But this is not a strategy that works for every brand.
 Products that are suitable for discounts and promotions tend to be those that have the ability to be “viral” or they can be easily distributed as part of a limited offer or limited edition deal.
 In certain categories and for certain consumer groups, a product’s value or quality might be a more important purchasing motivator over price.
-For example, millennial luxury consumers tend to prioritize what’s “cool” over getting a deal, according to a recent report from Bain, while a recent Mintel survey reveals that 91 percent of consumers think the quality is much more important than price.
+For example, millennial luxury consumers tend to prioritise what’s “cool” over getting a deal, according to a recent report from Bain, while a recent Mintel survey reveals that 91 per cent of consumers think the quality is much more important than price.

 Know your Chinese customer

 This one may seem obvious, but it’s easy to overlook.
-While it’s true that Chinese consumers are often motivated to buy by the popularity of the KOL alone—take Li Jiaqi’s lipstick sales records as a prime example—it doesn’t mean brands should forget that varying demographics will often lead to different behavioral patterns that motivate a sale and thus differing emotional connections between a KOL and consumer.
+While it’s true that Chinese consumers are often motivated to buy by the popularity of the KOL alone—take Li Jiaqi’s lipstick sales records as a prime example—it doesn’t mean brands should forget that varying demographics will often lead to different behavioural patterns that motivate a sale and thus differing emotional connections between a KOL and consumer.
 Brands should fine-tune their strategy beyond aspects like generational differences, but it’s a good place to start:

 - Millennials.
 The first generation to enjoy having disposable income in their youth, this cohort tends to be more carefree than their parents, but more pragmatic than Gen Zs.
-As this generation moves into adult responsibilities and parenting, they’re more likely to be prioritizing their kids than they are themselves.
+As this generation moves into adult responsibilities and parenting, they’re more likely to be prioritising their kids than they are themselves.
 Read about how brands have marketed to Chinese millennials now.